ESCOMP/CTSM/doc/source/tech_note/Radiative_Fluxes/CLM50_Tech_Note_Radiative_Fluxes.rst

-The above expression for :math:`\vec{L}_{g}`  is the net longwave radiation forcing that is used in the soil temperature calculation (Chapter 6).
-Once updated soil temperatures have been obtained, the term :math:`4\varepsilon _{g} \sigma \left(T_{g}^{n} \right)^{3} \left(T_{g}^{n+1} -T_{g}^{n} \right)` is added to :math:`\vec{L}_{g}`  to calculate the ground heat flux (section 5.4)
+The above expression for :math:`\vec{L}_{g}`  is the net longwave radiation forcing that is used in the soil temperature calculation (:ref:`rst_Soil and Snow Temperatures`).
+Once updated soil temperatures have been obtained, the term :math:`4\varepsilon _{g} \sigma \left(T_{g}^{n} \right)^{3} \left(T_{g}^{n+1} -T_{g}^{n} \right)` is added to :math:`\vec{L}_{g}`  to calculate the ground heat flux (section :numref:`Update of Ground Sensible and Latent Heat Fluxes`)

 The net longwave radiation flux for vegetation is (positive toward the atmosphere)